avs-7955/Password_Manager/README.md

 # My Pass - Password Manager
 A user-friendly password manager that stores your credentials in a locally stored text file to ensure security.
+It has basic validation that in case of empty entries, a warning is shown.
+It can generate a random strong password which is automatically copied to the clipboard

 <h1 align="center">
   <img src="https://ik.imagekit.io/pq7opoglh/GitHub_ReadMe/stack_GjMfbKvDP.svg?ik-sdk-version=javascript-1.4.3&updatedAt=1655143763495" width="55" alt="stacklogo-python" />